-With the menu symbol you can embed graphs in various displays — in reports or dashboards for example.
-Graph Collections are very useful here.
-In such a graph collection you can pack as many graphs as desired and later compare or export them as PDFs.
-By default every user has a graph collection named My Graphs.
+In the Checkmk Enterprise Editions, you can use the menu, which is displayed at the bottom left of the graph, to embed it in various places — in reports or dashboards for example.
+The menu section Add to graph collection is very useful here.
+You can pack as many graphs as desired in such a graph collection and later compare or export them as PDFs.
+By default every user has a graph collection named My graphs.
 You can very easily add new ones, and even make them visible to other users.
 The procedure is exactly the same as that for views.

-You access your graph collection via Views ⇒ Metrics ⇒ My Graphs in the sidebar.
-The My Graphs entry only appears if you have actually added at least one graph to that collection.
+You access your graph collection via Monitor > Workplace > My graphs.
+The My graphs entry only appears if you have actually added at least one graph to that collection.

 The following image shows a list of the custom graphs (here with only a single entry):

 There are five possible operations for every existing graph:

 Create a copy of this graph.

 Delete this graph.

 Open this graph’s properties.
 Here, as well as the graph’s title, you can also define its visibility for other users.
 All of these function in exactly the same way as with views.
 If you have questions regarding one of the settings, you can have the context-sensitive help displayed with Help > Show inline help.